Submission Deadline: July 11, 2018

 - The ability to promote your participation with AMTA.

 - The opportunity to share ideas, knowledge and experience with those new to the profession and those with years of experience.

-Travel expenses for face to face opportunities are paid including air, hotel and a per diem for meals, as applicable.
+Travel expenses for face to face opportunities are covered, including travel, lodging and meals (as applicable).
 In addition, a modest honorarium is provided.